 Who Was Betty Friedan?

-Betty Friedan was born on February 4, 1921, in Peoria, Illinois.
-In 1963, she published The Feminine Mystique, which explores the idea of women finding fulfillment beyond traditional roles.
-Friedan co-founded the National Organization for Women in 1966, and served as its first president.
+In 1963, writer, feminist and women's rights activist Betty Friedan published The Feminine Mystique, (1963), which explores the idea of women finding fulfillment beyond traditional roles.
+Friedan co-founded the National Organization for Women in 1966 and served as its first president.
 She published The Second Stage in 1982 and The Fountain of Age in 1993.
-She died on February 4, 2006, in Washington, D.C.

 'The Feminine Mystique'

 After the Friedans' first child was born in 1948, Friedan returned to work.
 She lost her job, however, after she became pregnant with her second child, Jonathan.
 Friedan then stayed home to care for her family, but she was restless as a homemaker and began to wonder if other women felt the same way she did — that she was both willing and able to be more than a stay-at-home mom.
 To answer this question, Friedan surveyed other graduates of Smith College.
 The results of her research formed the basis of her book The Feminine Mystique, published in 1963, throughout which Friedan encourages women to seek new opportunities for themselves.

 The book quickly became a sensation, creating a social revolution by dispelling the myth that all women wanted to be happy homemakers and marking the start of what would become Friedan's incredibly significant role in the women's rights movement.
 The work is also credited with spurring second-wave feminism in the United States.

 Besides The Feminine Mystique (1963), Friedan authored It Changed My Life: Writings on the Women's Movement (1976), The Second Stage (1982), The Fountain of Age (1993), Beyond Gender (1997), and her autobiography Life So Far (2000).